Esteban Gutiérrez: Formula E

 On 10 January 2017, Gutiérrez announced that he would be joining Formula E, for selected races during the 2016–17 season.
 On 9 March 2017, it was announced Gutiérrez would replace Ma Qing Hua at Techeetah, from the fourth round onwards.
 He competed at the Mexico City, Monaco and Paris ePrix and finished within the top 10 twice.
 He achieved a season finish of 22nd with the five points he gained from his three races.

 IndyCar

 On 1 June 2017, it was announced that Gutiérrez would be joining the IndyCar Series for the Chevrolet Detroit Grand Prix Presented by Lear Corporation, standing in for the injured Sébastien Bourdais at Dale Coyne Racing.
 Gutiérrez participated in seven events.

 Esports

 During the 2020 COVID-19 pandemic and subsequent lockdown, relatively new to esports, Gutiérrez began participating in a variety of esports events, taking multiple wins and podium finishes.

 He competed in the F1 Esports Virtual Grand Prix Series and The Race All Stars, where he was fighting for the title until a technical glitch took him out of contention in the final round.
-Since the culmination of these events, Gutierrez has continued streaming on his dedicated channel on Twitch and Discord.
+Since the culmination of these events, Gutiérrez has continued streaming on his dedicated channel on Twitch and Discord.

 Racing record

 Career summary

 † As Gutiérrez was a guest driver, he was ineligible for points.

+‡ Points only counted towards the Michelin Endurance Cup, and not the overall LMP2 Championship.